 Penetration testing tools weren't designed for systems that understand natural language.
 Sixi AI was — from day one.

-46 autonomous agents probe for prompt injection, MCP tool poisoning, AI router MITM, indirect content poisoning, data exfiltration, excessive agency, goal hijacking, and EU AI Act Article 5 prohibited manipulation.
-The same vectors real adversaries exploit — tested systematically.
+46 autonomous agents probe for prompt injection, MCP tool poisoning, AI router MITM, indirect content poisoning, data exfiltration, excessive agency, and goal hijacking.
+The same vectors real adversaries exploit, tested systematically.

 Every finding includes the exact payload, the agent's response, severity scoring, and the concrete fix — system-prompt patch, guardrail rule, tool-scope diff.
 Auditors get evidence.
 Engineers get the patch.

-Every finding maps to EU AI Act articles (Art.
-9, 15, 73), OWASP LLM Top 10, MITRE ATLAS, and DORA.
-Produces Annex IV §2(g)-ready technical documentation.
-Built for the teams that answer to notified body auditors, not just engineering.
+Every finding maps to the EU AI Act, OWASP LLM Top 10, MITRE ATLAS, and DORA — so the output is useful to auditors, not just engineers.

 REST chatbots, MCP tool servers, A2A agent networks, WebSocket gateways.
 One consistent methodology, regardless of how your agent is deployed.